-Risks Related to Eligible Investments 72 Noteholders Are Exposed to the Value of the Eligible Investments in the Cash Collateral Account There May be Delays or Losses in the Redemption of Eligible Investments Redeeming Units of an Eligible Investment During an Unfavorable Market Environment May Affect the Net Asset Value of Such Eligible Investment Unfavorable Market Conditions May Cause Changes in an Investment's Yield Investment Factors and Risks Related to the Notes The Issuer May Not Be Able to Repay Your Notes in Full 73 Limited Source of Payments; No Recourse to Reference Obligations Credit Support Available to Corresponding Classes of Reference Tranches Pursuant to Hypothetical Structure Is Limited and May Not Be Sufficient to Prevent Loss on Your Notes 73 Subordination of Corresponding Classes of Reference Tranches Increases Risk of Loss on the Notes 73 Significant Write-downs of the Notes That are Subsequently Subject to Write-ups Will Result in Lost Accrued Interest 75 The Secured Overnight Financing Rate is a Relatively New Market Index Changes to, or Elimination of, SOFR Could Adversely Affect Your Investment in the Floating Rate Notes.
-The Use of an Alternative Reference Rate in Place of SOFR for Determining Monthly Interest Rates May Adversely Affect the Value of Certain Notes.
-The Use of an Alternative Reference Rate in Place of SOFR for Determining Monthly Interest Rates May Result in Adverse Tax Consequences with Respect to Certain Notes.
-78 Changes in the Market Value of the Notes May Not Be Reflective of the Performance or Anticipated Performance of the Reference Obligations There May be Limited Liquidity of the Notes, Which May Limit Your Ability to Sell the Notes Legal Investment Considerations May Restrict Certain Investors Risks Associated with the Commodity Exchange Act 79 Additional Governmental Actions in the U.S. and Abroad Could Adversely Affect the Market Value of the Notes 80 The Restrictions on Transfer on the Notes May Limit Investors' Ability to Sell the Notes The Notes May Be Redeemed Early 83 The Projected Recovery Amount and the Actual Subsequent Recoveries for the Notes Are Likely to Differ and May Significantly Affect the Amounts Received by the Noteholders 83 The Early Redemption Feature May Cause the Notes to Fluctuate in Value Based on Prevailing Interest Rates Exchanges of Notes May Result in Investors Holding Lower Rated Notes 83 A Reduction, Withdrawal or Qualification of the Ratings on the Rated Notes, or the Issuance of an Unsolicited Rating on the Rated Notes, May Adversely Affect the Market Value of Those Notes and/or Limit an Investor's Ability to Resell Those Notes The Ratings on the Rated Notes May Not Reflect All Risks The Ability to Exchange Exchangeable Notes and RCR Notes May Be Limited Investors Have No Direct Right to Enforce Remedies Legality of Investment Rights of Note Owners May Be Limited by Book-Entry System Tax Audit Procedures Changes in Tax Law; No Gross Up in Respect of the Notes ERISA Considerations The Interests of Fannie Mae, the Initial Purchasers and Others May Conflict With and Be Adverse to the Interests of the Noteholders 87 Fannie Mae's Actions with Respect to REO Dispositions, Mortgage Note Sales, Third-Party Sales, Short Sales and Disposition Timelines May Increase the Risk of Loss on the Notes 87 Interests of Fannie Mae May Not Be Aligned With the Interests of the Noteholders Federal Housing Policy Objectives Adopted by Fannie Mae May Not Be Aligned With the Interests of the Noteholders Potential Conflicts of Interest of the Initial Purchasers and their Affiliates Potential Conflicts of Interest of the Delaware Trustee
+Risks Related to Eligible Investments 72 Noteholders Are Exposed to the Value of the Eligible Investments in the Cash Collateral Account There May be Delays or Losses in the Redemption of Eligible Investments Redeeming Units of an Eligible Investment During an Unfavorable Market Environment May Affect the Net Asset Value of Such Eligible Investment Unfavorable Market Conditions May Cause Changes in an Investment's Yield Investment Factors and Risks Related to the Notes The Issuer May Not Be Able to Repay Your Notes in Full Limited Source of Payments; No Recourse to Reference Obligations 73 Credit Support Available to Corresponding Classes of Reference Tranches Pursuant to Hypothetical Structure Is Limited and May Not Be Sufficient to Prevent Loss on Your Notes Subordination of Corresponding Classes of Reference Tranches Increases Risk of Loss on the Notes 74 Significant Write-downs of the Notes That are Subsequently Subject to Write-ups Will Result in Lost 75 Accrued Interest Changes to, or Elimination of, SOFR Could Adversely Affect Your Investment in the Floating Rate 13 Notes 76 The Use of an Alternative Reference Rate in Place of SOFR for Determining Monthly Interest Rates / 0 May Adversely Affect the Value of Certain Notes.
+77 The Use of an Alternative Reference Rate in Place of SOFR for Determining Monthly Interest Rates / / May Result in Adverse Tax Consequences with Respect to Certain Notes.
+78 Changes in the Market Value of the Notes May Not Be Reflective of the Performance or Anticipated Performance of the Reference Obligations 78 There May be Limited Liquidity of the Notes, Which May Limit Your Ability to Sell the Notes Legal Investment Considerations May Restrict Certain Investors Risks Associated with the Commodity Exchange Act Additional Governmental Actions in the U.S. and Abroad Could Adversely Affect the Market Value of the Notes The Restrictions on Transfer on the Notes May Limit Investors' Ability to Sell the Notes The Notes May Be Redeemed Early 83 The Projected Recovery Amount and the Actual Subsequent Recoveries for the Notes Are Likely to Differ and May Significantly Affect the Amounts Received by the Noteholders 83 The Early Redemption Feature May Cause the Notes to Fluctuate in Value Based on Prevailing 0.0 Interest Rates Exchanges of Notes May Result in Investors Holding Lower Rated Notes 83 A Reduction, Withdrawal or Qualification of the Ratings on the Rated Notes, or the Issuance of an Unsolicited Rating on the Rated Notes, May Adversely Affect the Market Value of Those Notes 02 and/or Limit an Investor's Ability to Resell Those Notes The Ratings on the Rated Notes May Not Reflect All Risks Investors Have No Direct Right to Enforce Remedies Legality of Investment Rights of Note Owners May Be Limited by Book-Entry System Tax Audit Procedures Risks Relating to REMIC Status Changes in Tax Law; No Gross Up in Respect of the Notes ERISA Considerations The Interests of Fannie Mae, the Initial Purchasers and Others May Conflict With and Be Adverse to the Interests of the Noteholders 87 Fannie Mae's Actions with Respect to REO Dispositions, Mortgage Note Sales, Third-Party Sales, Short Sales and Disposition Timelines May Increase the Risk of Loss on the Notes Interests of Fannie Mae May Not Be Aligned With the Interests of the Noteholders 87 Federal Housing Policy Objectives Adopted by Fannie Mae May Not Be Aligned With the Interests of the Noteholders Potential Conflicts of Interest of the Initial Purchasers and their Affiliates Potential Conflicts of Interest of the Delaware Trustee 9()